libktx/ktx/README.md

 }
 ```

-Note that defining `ktxVersion` is not necessary, as versions can be defined directly in the `dependencies` section.
+Note that defining `ktxVersion` as a property is not necessary, as versions can be set directly in the `dependencies`
-However, extracting the dependencies versions is a good practice, especially if they can be reused throughout the
+section.
+However, extracting the dependencies versions is a good practice, especially if they can be reused throughout
-build files.
+the build files.
 This will speed up updating of your project if you include multiple KTX modules.

 **KTX** modules should generally be added to the dependencies of the shared `core` module of your LibGDX application.